-Once the profile is completed from the Screening queue, the Hub Manager reviews the application details data and give remarks.
-Based on the review s/he can submit and move profile to next stage or send back to screening stage.
+Once the profile is completed from the Screening queue, the Central Risk Manager reviews the application details data and enters remarks.
+Based on the review s/he can submit and move profile to next stage or send back to screening stage or Hold in the screening review queue until further action or reject.

 All profiles submitted will be sent to application stage.

+All profiles sent back will appear in screening queue with remarks

 Uploads